Cyfrin/Updraft/courses/foundry/2-foundry-fund-me/22-zksync-devops/+page.md

 forge test --mt testZkSyncChainFails -vvv
 ```

 will pass in both Foundry environments.
-However, if you remove the `skipZkSync` modifier, the test will fail on zkSync because the content of the function is not suported on this chain.
+However, if you remove the `skipZkSync` modifier, the test will fail on ZKsync because the content of the function is not supported on this chain.

 For more details on these modifiers, refer to the [foundry-devops repo](https://github.com/Cyfrin/foundry-devops?tab=readme-ov-file#usage---zksync-checker).
-The `skipzksync` modifier skips tests on the zkSync chain, while `onlyzksync` runs tests only on a zkSync-based chain.
+The `skipzksync` modifier skips tests on the ZKsync chain, while `onlyzksync` runs tests only on a ZKsync-based chain.

 ### Foundry version modifiers